 The problem in politics is many people have a poor understanding of what drives human history.
 They have a view based upon idealism rather than science.
 In philosophical terms, idealism rather than materialism.
 They think that it is purely a battle of ideas without understanding the material basis for these ideas.

-If we look at the broad brush of human history we see technological change as a driver of changes in economic systems: pre-agriculture hunter-gather societies, slave & feudal systems of agricultural societies & capitalist society of industrialised societies.
-With these changes come changes in relations in society.
-With agriculture we get class based societies with those who control the land & those who work the land, e.g. landlords & serfs; with capitalism we get those who control (own) capital, whether in the form of factories or just money capital, & those who have to work – hence the class based nature of our society.
-All profit comes from the workers’ labour, hence the class struggle between profit & wages.
+If we look at the broad brush of human history we see technological change as a driver of changes in economic systems: pre-agriculture hunter-gather societies, slave & feudal systems of agricultural societies & the capitalism of industrialised societies today.
+With these changes come changes in productive relations in society.
+With agriculture we get class based societies: those who control the land & those who work the land, e.g. landlords & serfs; with capitalism we get those who control (own) capital, whether in the form of factories or just money capital, & those who have to work – hence the class based nature of our society.
+As all profit ultimately comes from the workers’ labour, we have the class struggle between profit & wages.

 You then need to understand the nature of capitalism’s crises to understand the boom of the post-war period & why capitalism could afford ‘social democracy’ & why we then had the neo-liberal onslaught of the last 40 years.

 The material conditions set what is possible & what ideas take hold.

 Capitalism is breaking down.
 It has to print money & give it to the bankers to stay afloat.
 This cannot go on forever.
 When the next crash comes, we don’t need a Labour government trying to save it as Gordon Brown did when he bailed out the rich & the rest of us got austerity.
 We need a new society whereby we all democratically run the economy to meet our needs, not the profit of a few.
 A classless society called socialism.